Resources for Immigrant Communities During COVID-19 Pandemic

 NYC Office of Civil Justice provides free legal services to New Yorkers in need, including tenants, immigrants, low-wage workers and other New Yorkers facing civil legal challenges.
 Visit the NYC Office of Civil Justice website to find out more.

-All immigration court hearings are postponed through at least August 21st for people who are not detained.
-For people who are detained, hearings are continuing for now.
-Stay informed about updated by visiting Justice.gov/EOIR, calling the Executive Office for Immigration Review (EOIR) hotline at 1-800-898-7180, and checking EOIR's Facebook page
+Stay informed about immigrant court operation by visiting Justice.gov/EOIR, calling the Executive Office for Immigration Review (EOIR) hotline at 1-800-898-7180, and checking EOIR's Facebook page.

 Price gouging is illegal for any personal or household good or any service that is needed to prevent or limit the spread of or treat COVID-19.
 This means businesses cannot increase prices of these types of goods and services by 10% or more.
 Find out more by visiting the DCWP website.
 If you think a store excessively increased the price of these items beginning in March, file a complaint online or call 311 and say "Overcharge."